Ted Collins (talent manager)

-Ted Collins (October 12, 1900 – May 27, 1964) was an American show business manager, best known for managing singer and TV show star Kate Smith, (1907–1986) for thirty years.
+Ted Collins (October 12, 1900 – May 27, 1964) was an American show business manager, best known for managing singer and TV show star Kate Smith, (1930–1964) for more than thirty years.

 Collins was also involved in professional sports, as owner of the National Football League's franchises Boston Yanks (1944–48) and which followed as the New York Bulldogs/Yanks (1949–51) - later became the Dallas Texans in 1952.
 He was considerably more successful in entertainment management than as an oldtime NFL owner.

-Collins died at age 63 in May 1964, of a heart attack in Lake Placid, New York at a doctor's office.
+Collins died at age 63 in May 1964, of a heart attack in Lake Placid, New York, at a doctor's office.
 He had previous health issues, including a heart attack in 1956.